realJohnDoe/Python-8/Hello-world/Hello-world.md

 The symbol `*` means multiply so `fire * roll` multiples the text in the fire variable (‘🔥’) by the number contained in the roll variable.

-**Testa:** Test your project a few times.
+🧪 **Testa:** Test your project a few times.
 Make sure you understand how the code works.

 **Tips:** Variables are useful when you need to use the same value multiple times in your code.
 Giving variables a sensible name also makes your code easier to understand.

-:pencil2:Upgrade your dice so that the user can choose the maximum number.
+✏️ Upgrade your dice so that the user can choose the maximum number.

 >Lots of games use many-sided dice.
 In the physical world, dice are made from regular geometric shapes.
 Common dice include D6, D12, and D20.
 On a computer, you can generate a random number to make a fair dice with any number of sides.

-The `input()` function asks the user a question and then returns their answer.
+✏️ The `input()` function asks the user a question and then returns their answer.

 Add code to ask the user for the biggest number on their dice and then save the result in a variable called `max` and print the number chosen into the output area: